Windows Network Drive (WND)

 The WND listener for ownCloud 10 includes two different commands that need to be executed:

-This command listens and stores notifications in the database coming from one specific host and share.
-It is intended to be run as a service.
-The command requires the host and share, which the listener will listen to, and the Windows/Samba account that will listen.
-The command does not produce any output by default, unless errors happen.
+This command listens to changes for each host and share configured and stores all notifications gathered in the database.
+It is intended to run this command as a service.
+The command requires the Windows/Samba account and the host/share the listener will listen to.
+The command does not produce any output by default, unless an error happens.
+Each stored notification will be further processed by the

 You can increase the command’s verbosity by using